connecting

 Accomodations:

-or the famous Hill Club founded in 1876: https://www.hillclubsrilanka.lk/
+The famous Hill Club founded in 1876: https://www.hillclubsrilanka.lk/

-Hatton is the closest train station to Adam’s Peak for the 5200 steps to climb up the 7km.
 Most pilgrims set off well before dawn.
-In the main season, the path is illuminated.
-Pilgrim season begins in January until Full Moon of May.
-Later in the season is best with less crowds!
+In the main season, the path is magically illuminated.
+Pilgrim season begins in January until the Full Moon of May.
+Later in the season is best with less crowds.
 Earlier in the season you may find long queues for the final steps!

-Tea Leaf Vision School: – a real inspiration for next generation!
+Tea Leaf Vision School: – a real inspiration for next generation.

 providing English teacher training to youth of Tamil tea-picking families and youth of Sinhalese farming families.
-Located in Maskelyia, amidst tea plantations and reservoirs- about 20km from Dalhousie. https://tealeaftrust.com
+Located in Maskelyia, amidst tea plantations and reservoirs- about 20km from Dalhousie.

 See: Adam’s Peak and Tea Leaf Vision School visit back in 2012!

-Drive or train on to Ohiya to set off for an early morning walk to see the spectacular view at
+Drive or train to Ohiya to set off for an early morning walk to see the spectacular view at

 World’s End.
 Need to start EARLY before the clouds close the world!
 Be on the trail by 0700am.